Fast Processing and Querying of 170TB of Genomics Data via a Repeated And Merged BloOm Filter (RAMBO): Introduction

 {\bf Insights from Computer Science Literature:} There is a fundamental algorithmic barrier at the heart of this problem.
-The classical sub-linear search data structure provides tree-based solutions that mainly implement the SBT.
+The classical sub-linear search data structure provides tree-based solutions that mainly implement the SBT \cite{SBT}.
 However, trees complicate the query process and have issues with balanced partitions, especially when dimensionality blows up.
-Fortunately, the Count-Min Sketch (CMS) Algorithm~\cite{Cormode2005CMS} from the data streaming literature provides a fundamental workaround.
-Our proposal for sequence search, RAMBO ~\cite{gupta2019rambo}, is a CMS using Bloom Filters.
-RAMBO leads to a better trade-off in practice. \\ {\bf Our Contributions:} Instead of having separate Bloom Filters for each dataset, we split all the datasets into a small number of random partitions.
-We keep one Bloom Filter for each partition.
-Inspired from the theory of the Count-Min Sketch~\cite{Cormode2005CMS}, if we repeat the partitioning process with different random seed, a small number of times, we can still answer search queries with high accuracy.
-The ideas behind RAMBO ~\cite{gupta2019rambo} lead to exponential improvements in query cost and hence would allow effortless scaling to millions of datasets.
-We provide rigorous experimental and theoretical analysis of query time.
-Experimental comparisons show that RAMBO is significantly faster to construct and query than BIGSI for any level of accuracy.
-Furthermore, the speedup with RAMBO gets better with an increase in the number of datasets, clearly indicating superior scaling.
+Fortunately, the Count-Min Sketch (CMS) Algorithm~\cite{Cormode2005CMS} from the data streaming literature provides a workaround.
+Our proposal for sequence search, Repeated And Merged BloOm Filter (RAMBO) is a CMS using Bloom Filters.
+It is a simple and intuitive way of creating merges and repetitions of Bloom Filters for membership testing over many sets.
+RAMBO leads to a better query-time and memory trade-off in practice.
+It beats the current baselines by achieving a very robust, low memory and ultrafast indexing data structure.